bomonike/bomonike.github.io/ai-glossary.md

 * RAG = Retrieval-Augmented Generation | An AI framework designed to retrieve facts from an external knowledge base to ground large language models (LLMs) that provide information on the latest research, statistics, or news to generative models.
 * RLVR = Reinforcement Learning with Verifiable Rewards | reinforcement learning framework used by Tulu LLMs that builds upon supervised finetuning (SFT) by using simple functions to provide a deterministic correctness criteria binary ground truth signal to indicate whether a model's output meets a predefined correctness criterion.
 This allows subject matter experts to establish clear correctness criteria without deep machine learning expertise.
+* RNN = Recurrent Neural Network | A type of neural network that processes sequential data by maintaining a hidden state that allows it to remember information from previous inputs (sequential time-based data such as stock prices, speech).
+* RPL = Reward-Plus-Loss | A training method that uses both positive and negative rewards to improve the performance of a model.

 * Sequence to sequence models | A model type that uses both encoders and decoders. ???
 * Sentiment analysis | A process of analyzing digital text to determine the emotional tone of a message.
 Performed on textual data, helping businesses monitor brands through customer feedback.